-- 5.11 The Appellant's evidence will show the wide range of substantial public benefits that the proposals would deliver and conclude that any harm to designated heritage assets would be outweighed. - 5.12 A summary of the benefits associated with the proposals is set out below: - Replacement of dated 1980s office building of little architectural merit with a new office building of exceptional architectural quality. - High-quality office accommodation and a hub space at 21st and 22nd floor level, resulting in a significant uplift of office floorspace across the Site. - Flexible, affordable workspace, designed to meet the needs of a range of occupiers, including small local businesses and start-ups. - Retail floorspace and food and drink floorspace, cementing London Bridge as a key retail destination whilst activating the proposed public realm. - A substantial quantum of construction jobs on site annually throughout the demolition and construction period.
+- 5.11 The Appellant's evidence will show the wide range of substantial public benefits that the proposals would deliver and conclude that any harm to designated heritage assets would be outweighed. - 5.12 A summary of the benefits associated with the proposals is set out below: - Replacement of dated 1980s office building of little architectural merit with a new office building of exceptional architectural quality providing high-quality office accommodation, resulting in a significant uplift of office floorspace across the Site. - Flexible, affordable workspace, designed to meet the needs of a range of occupiers, including small local businesses and start-ups. - Retail floorspace and food and drink floorspace, cementing London Bridge as a key retail destination whilst activating the proposed public realm. - A substantial quantum of construction jobs on site annually throughout the demolition and construction period.

-- A significant net increase in jobs across the Site during operation, supporting increased local expenditure each year. - High-quality, fully accessible public realm, providing enhanced connectivity through new public routes and a series of public spaces. - A garden at fifth floor level maintained by the building owner and accessible by the public free of charge, activated by thoughtfully designed landscaping and complemented by a café/restaurant offer to provide amenity for visitors. - New access to the London Bridge Underground Station, linked directly into the new public realm, providing a significantly enhanced point of arrival and departure for users of the network alongside a new permeable route to the station for pedestrians using St Thomas Street. - Sympathetic restoration and improvement of the Grade II-listed Georgian terrace buildings along St Thomas Street, enhancing the listed buildings. - Reconstruction and improvement of Keats House, including retention of the original façade, enhancing the undesignated heritage asset. - Improvement of the setting of adjacent listed buildings, including The Old King's Head, creating greater public appreciation of this listed building in views from newly created vantage points within the proposed public realm. - Improved servicing arrangements; - Significant Mayoral and Southwark Community Infrastructure Levy (CIL) and section 106 contributions to assist in the provision of infrastructure improvements for the Borough.
+- A significant net increase in jobs across the Site during operation, supporting increased local expenditure each year. - High-quality, fully accessible public realm, providing enhanced connectivity through new public routes and a series of public spaces. - A garden at roof level maintained by the building owner and accessible by the public free of charge, activated by thoughtfully designed landscaping and complemented by a café/restaurant offer to provide amenity for visitors. - New access to the London Bridge Underground Station, linked directly into the new public realm, providing a significantly enhanced point of arrival and departure for users of the network alongside a new permeable route to the station for pedestrians using St Thomas Street. - Sympathetic restoration and improvement of the Grade II-listed Georgian terrace buildings along St Thomas Street, enhancing the listed buildings. - Reconstruction and improvement of unlisted Keats House, including retention of the original façade, enhancing the undesignated heritage asset. - Improvement of the setting of adjacent listed buildings, including The Old King's Head, creating greater public appreciation of this listed building in views from newly created vantage points within the proposed public realm. - Enhanced onsite servicing strategy to maximise servicing options and minimise impact on the local highway. - Delivery of a highly sustainable development resulting in an 49% on-site reduction in regulated carbon emissions. - Significant Mayoral and Southwark Community Infrastructure Levy (CIL) and section 106 contributions to assist in the provision of infrastructure improvements for the Borough.